Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

    (enum)

 enum v4l2_mpeg_video_h264_fmo_map_type -
-    When using FMO, the map type divides the image in different scan patterns of macroblocks.
-Applicable to the H264 encoder.
+    When using FMO, the woke map type divides the woke image in different scan patterns of macroblocks.
+Applicable to the woke H264 encoder.
 Possible values are:

 .. raw:: latex